quietui/quiet/docs/docs/components/joystick.md

 ```

 :::info
-The joystick is designed for touch and mouse users.
-By design, it does not respond to key presses, as keyboard controls will vary depending on your application’s needs.
-For optimal accessibility, you should add keyboard alternatives to ensure your app works well for all users.
+The joystick is designed to be used by touch and mouse users.
+It does not respond to key presses, as keyboard controls vary depending on each application’s needs.
+For optimal accessibility, you should consider adding keyboard alternatives on certain devices to ensure your application works well for all users.
 :::

 ## Examples